The Secrets about Sweat

 Some Sweaty Suggestions…

-If you’re concerned about sweating then here are some useful tips to keep it under control:
+If you’re concerned about sweating and it isn’t related to any of the above, then here are some useful tips to keep it under control:

-- Choose lightweight and breathable fabrics such as cottons.
+- Choose lightweight and breathable fabrics such as cotton.

-- Always wash your clothes that you’ve got sweaty in rather than be temped to wear it again
+- Always wash the clothes you’ve got sweaty in so you’re not tempted to wear them again.

-- If sweaty feet are an issue then change your socks at least once a day and try not to wear the same shoes every day.
+- If sweaty feet are an issue, change your socks at least once a day and try not to wear the same shoes every day.

-- When you overheat take swift action to cool down – whether that’s jumping into a pool, taking a cold shower or drinking a cool glass of water.
+- When you overheat, take swift action to cool down – whether that’s jumping into a pool (wouldn’t that luxury be nice all year round!), taking a cold shower or drinking a cool glass of water.

-- Try to avoid having too much salt in your diet.
+- Try to avoid a high intake of salt in your diet.
 The body tries to expel excess salt through sweating, so eating too much salt will leave you sweaty and dehydrated.

-Sweating is a completely natural thing and you would not be very well (that’s me sugar coating it – you wouldn’t be alive) if you didn’t sweat.
+Sweating is a completely natural thing and you would not be very well (that’s sugar-coating it – you wouldn’t be alive) if you didn’t sweat.
 So don’t panic and try some of the tips above to keep you cool as a cucumber.